nbursa/user-sentiment-model/README.md

 # User Sentiment Model

-The primary goal of this project is to train a machine learning model designed to analyze the sentiment of user tweets, aiming to support a broader analysis of user motivations on Twitter.
+Project goal is to train a machine learning model designed to analyze the sentiment of user tweets, aiming to support a broader analysis of user motivations on Twitter.
 The project includes data preprocessing, model training, and model evaluation using an LSTM (Long Short-Term Memory) model.

 ## Setup